wgxcodersdc/organization/code_of_conduct.md

 ## Making a Report

 If you see or experience someone violating this code of conduct and would like support from the leadership, you can contact any member of our leadership in person or electronically.
 Leads will keep these conversations private and take action only with consent of the affected member.
-You may report this by direct messaging a lead on slack or twitter (list of leads can be found [here](https://github.com/womenwhocodedc/organization/blob/master/leadership-resources/our_leaders.md)) or you can send an email to _dc[at]womenwhocode.com_.
+You may report this by direct messaging a lead on slack or twitter (list of leads can be found [here](https://github.com/wgxcodersdc/organization/blob/master/leadership-resources/our_leaders.md)) or you can send an email to organizers at wgxcoders dot org.

 When making a report, the following information is useful, but not required: